Jank (band): History

-Jank formed following the break-up of Downingtown, Pennsylvania duo Panucci's Pizza, which consisted of Lou (formerly Matt) Diamond and Brock Benzel.
+Jank formed following the break-up of Downingtown, Pennsylvania duo Panucci's Pizza, which consisted of Lou (formerly Matt) Diamond and Blair Benzel.
 During Panucci's tenure, Diamond had been introduced to bassist Ruben Polo through mutual friends in the Philadelphia DIY scene, and they later met drummer Sam Becht during the trio's studies at the University of the Arts.
 After Diamond's other projects disbanded, they decided to start a new band containing light-hearted, tongue-in-cheek lyrics and upbeat, energetic instrumentals, in contrast to the emotional lyricism and acoustic instrumentation of Panucci's Pizza.

-Spawned in the Kensington, Philadelphia basement DIY-punk scene, Jank played their first show in April 2015, and released their debut album, Awkward Pop Songs, later that year via Honest Face Records.
+Jank released their debut album, Awkward Pop Songs, in 2015 via Honest Face Records and Funeral Sounds.

-After a few months of touring North America to promote Awkward Pop Songs, they began to develop a cult following among the underground music scene throughout the United States.
 In early 2016 they recorded a new EP called Versace Summer.
 The band self-released a remixed version of Awkward Pop Songs, entitled Awkward Chopped Songs, on July 5, 2016 before releasing Versace Summer on July 27, 2016 through Creep Records.
+The album was named one of Vice's "100 Best Albums of 2016".